 \bc Let $X$ be an $n$-dimensional smooth complex quasi-projective variety with Albanese map $\alb : X \to \Alb(X)$.
 If $\bigcup_{i=0}^{2n} \sV^i(X)$ contains an isolated point, then $\alb$ is dominant. \ec

-The folowing generalization of \cite[Corollary 2.6]{BC} gives a topological characterization of semi-abelian varieties (see Proposition \ref{topsa}): \bc Let $X$ be a smooth quasi-projective variety with proper Albanese map (e.g., $X$ is projective), and assume that $X$ is homotopy equivalent to a torus.
+The following generalization of \cite[Corollary 2.6]{BC} gives a topological characterization of semi-abelian varieties (see Proposition \ref{topsa}): \bc Let $X$ be a smooth quasi-projective variety with proper Albanese map (e.g., $X$ is projective), and assume that $X$ is homotopy equivalent to a torus.
 Then $X$ is isomorphic to a semi-abelian variety. \ec

-Finally, let us indicate here an application of our results to abelian duality spaces.
-The concept of {\it abelian duality space} was introduced by Denham-Suciu-Yuzvinsky in \cite{DSY}, see Subsection \ref{ads} for a definition and properties.
-Examples of abelian duality spaces where constructed in \cite[Theorem 4.11]{LMW3} via algebraic maps to complex affine tori.
+Finally, let us indicate here an application of our results to homological duality.
+The concept of {\it abelian duality space} was introduced by Denham-Suciu-Yuzvinsky in \cite{DSY} as an abelian version of the Bieri-Eckmann duality spces \cite{BE}, see Subsection \ref{ads} for a definition and properties.
+Examples of abelian duality spaces were constructed in \cite[Theorem 4.11]{LMW3} via algebraic maps to complex affine tori.
 Here we provide generalizations of this construction to the semi-abelian setting.
-For example, we prove the following (see Theorem \ref{abelianduality}). \bc Let $X$ be an $n$-dimensional smooth complex quasi-projective variety, which is homotopy equivalent to an $n$-dimensional CW complex (e.g., $X$ is affine).
+For example, we prove the following result (see Theorem \ref{abelianduality}). \bc Let $X$ be an $n$-dimensional smooth complex quasi-projective variety, which is homotopy equivalent to an $n$-dimensional CW complex (e.g., $X$ is affine).
 Suppose the Albanese map $\alb$ is proper and semi-small, or $\alb$ is quasi-finite.
-Then $X$ is an abelian duality space of dimension $n$. \ec For example, very affine manifolds and complements of essential hypersurface arrangements in projective manifolds are abelian duality spaces (see Example \ref{va} and Example \ref{ample}).
+Then $X$ is an abelian duality space of dimension $n$. \ec As a consequence, very affine manifolds and complements of essential hypersurface arrangements in projective manifolds are abelian duality spaces (see Examples \ref{va} and \ref{ample}).